ph: 909-652-6428

 Manzanar

-1) Photograph general area, plaques.
+1) Photograph general area.
 CIRCLE on photo.

 2) Photograph museum building.
 CIRCLE on photo.